-The Bachelor of Science degree in biology requires a minimum of 35 credits in Biology.
-In the B.S. in biology, students must choose an area of focus called a major.
-Three of the majors build upon the introductory biology and chemistry courses by way of specific sets of courses in the area of focus: cellular, molecular and physiological biology; environmental biology; and organismal biology.
+The Bachelor of Science degree in biology requires a minimum of 35 credit hours in biology.
+In the B.S. in biology, students must choose a major.
+Three of the majors build upon introductory biology and chemistry courses in a specific area of focus: cellular, molecular and physiological biology; environmental biology; and organismal biology.
 The fourth major, integrative biology, allows students to continue to build upon the breadth of the foundation courses at the upper level.